andriamanjakaramasondrano/andriamanjakaramasondrano/README.md

-- 👋 Hi, I’m @andriamanjakaramasondrano
+👋 Hi, I'm @andriamanjakaramasondrano
-- 👀 I’m interested in data science, data analitics, data engeering and cybersecurity and web developpement, mobile application.
-PHD Research .
-- 🌱 I’m currently learning Certified Data Science IBM Developer and Certifies Data science at IBM
-- 💞️ I’m looking to collaborate on Ilo Madagascar and INSI University
+👨‍💻 I'm passionate about data science, data analytics, data engineering, cybersecurity, web and mobile development, and AI-powered solutions.
+Ph.D.
+Researcher in Artificial Intelligence.
+🎓 I have completed a certification in Data Science from MIT and hold certifications as a Data Science IBM Developer from IBM.
+🤝 I'm the founder of Ilo Madagascar (a digital agency) and Data Pulse Center (an AI-focused agency), both collaborating with INSI University.
+🌟 I'm open to collaborations on cutting-edge projects in AI, data science, and digital transformation.
-- 📫 How to reach me about data science, Machine learning , deep learning , data analyst and cybersecurity.
+📬 Feel free to reach out to discuss topics like data science, machine learning, deep learning, data analytics, cybersecurity, and innovative AI solutions.

 <!---
 andriamanjakaramasondrano/andriamanjakaramasondrano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.